Erik Messerschmidt

 Erik Messerschmidt, ASC (born October 23, 1980) is an American cinematographer.

-He is best known for his collaborations with director David Fincher in Mindhunter (2017-2019), Mank (2020) and The Killer (2023).
-For Mank, he won the Academy Award for Best Cinematography.
-In 2023, he collaborated for the first time with Michael Mann in Ferrari.
+He is best known for his collaborations with director David Fincher, winning the Academy Award for Best Cinematography for his work on Mank (2020), which also served as his feature film debut.

-He has also shot episodes of popular TV series, such as Legion, Fargo, Raised by Wolves and Dope Thief.
+Early life and education

+Messerschmidt was born in Portland, Maine, and grew up in Cape Elizabeth.

+He studied film production at Emerson College in Boston, where he was a classmate of filmmaker Jeremiah Zagar and served as co-director of photography on Zagar's award-winning indie documentary In a Dream (2008).

 Career

-After relocating to Los Angeles, Messerschmidt served as a gaffer on TV series such as Bones, Everybody Hates Chris, and Mad Men.
-He also gained experience as a director of photography during this time, shooting commercials, short films, and documentaries.
-Messerschmidt had a working relationship with cinematographer Jeff Cronenweth, who recommended him to director David Fincher.
-Fincher hired Messerschmidt as a gaffer on Gone Girl and, later, as director of photography for most episodes of Mindhunter and Mank.
+After relocating to Los Angeles, Messerschmidt served as a gaffer on TV series like Bones, Everybody Hates Chris, and Mad Men.
+He also gained experience as a director of photography while shooting commercials, short films, and documentaries.

+Messerschmidt had a working relationship with cinematographer Jeff Cronenweth, who recommended him to David Fincher.
+Fincher hired him as a gaffer on Gone Girl and, later, as director of photography for most episodes of Mindhunter.

 With Mindhunter, Messerschmidt explained that the color palette, "has a desaturated green-yellow look... [it] helps give the show its period feel".
 He stated the effect is achieved through production design, costumes and filming locations—not necessarily through lighting used on set.

+In 2024, he shot an advertisement for the virtual reality game Batman: Arkham Shadow.

 Personal life

-Messerschmidt was born in Portland, Maine, and grew up in Cape Elizabeth.
-He studied film production at Emerson College in Boston, where he was a classmate of filmmaker Jeremiah Zagar and served as co-director of photography on Zagar's award-winning indie documentary In a Dream (2008).
-In May 2020, he married Naiara Eizaguirre-Paulos.
+In May 2020, he married Spanish journalist Naiara Eizaguirre-Paulos.

 In January 2025, Messerschmidt's home in Altadena, California was destroyed by the Eaton Fire.
 He was in Spain with Eizaguirre-Paulos and their newborn daughter at the time.